Annadale, Shimla: After independence

 Gymkhana, polo, football, hockey, cricket matches, and other cultural and social festivals were organised in Annadale after independence.
 Dussehra was the main event organised, attracting people from the city, but in 1972 a clash between army and police created enmity between the military and civil administration.
 After this incidence, the event was shifted to Jakhu Temple.
 Another major event was the 1971 plenary session of the All India Congress Committee.
 In addition, a national women's field hockey championship was also organised there.
 A Yajna was organised by Gayatri Parivar in 1994.

 In 2006, the Army established a war museum on the periphery of the ground.

 Geography

 Annadale is located 2 km away from Shimla Railway Station.
 Annadale lies exactly below Kaithu locality.
 The area is situated between lush green mountains and Deodar trees.
 If The Ridge is taken as a center point then as the Jakhu is on the steep slope up on the hill at the distance of 1.6 km and Annadale is down the hill from The Ridge at the distance of 3.2 km.
-Annadale has spread from the forest area of Glen, area below Himachal Pradesh Legislative Assembly to Gol Pahadi near Kashyap Niwas.
+Annadale has spread from the forest area of Glen, area below Himachal Pradesh Legislative Assembly to Gol Pahari Park near Kashyap Niwas.